Engin-Boot/pong-stage-kelkardish/Stage0/mainMenu.md

   When the player hits any preassigned key to "begin"

-  Then the ball starts moving in a random direction starting from the centre of the game screen
+  Then the ball starts moving in a random direction starting from the center of the game screen

 ### Scenario: Player clicks on "exit"